Agnes Obel: 2018-2020: Late Night Tales and Myopia

 In February 2018, Obel was signed to Deutsche Grammophon.
 The contract involved Deutsche Grammophon joining forces with Blue Note for North American releases.
 Mr. Trautmann, president of Deutsche Grammophon, said: "We are fascinated by Agnes's compositional autonomy and the precision with which she creates and produces her vocal and instrumental soundscapes.
 With every song and instrumental piece, she opens up small universes, thus reaching a broad audience with sophisticated works.
 With Agnes we share confidence in the long-term success of artistic excellence and credibility, as well as the intention to inspire many more fans around the world".

 In May 2018, Obel contributed to Late Night Tales with a series of tracks selected by the artist herself, released as Late Night Tales: Agnes Obel.
 For this compilation, Obel presented various titles by very different artists.
 Music by Michelle Gurevich, Nina Simone, Henry Mancini, and Alfred Schnittke is included on this album.

-Obel said: "I was surprised at how much time I ended up spending on this.
-I collected all the songs together with my partner Alex and we just spent time listening to records, trying to see what would fit together.
-Some of the music I've included here is on mixtapes we made when we were just friends as teenagers."

 Obel combined new works with the original song "Bee Dance", a haunting reading of the Danish song "Glemmer Du", and a new version (the third one) of "Stretch Your Eyes" called "Ambient Acapella".
 The first single, Inger Christensen's "Poem About Death", is set to original music by Obel.

 On the topic of the haunting cover of Arvid Muller's "Glemmer du", Obel explained: "In Denmark, the song is best known in the version from 1932, sung by the actor and singer Liva Weel.
 It's one of my favourite melodies.
 The song is about the impermanence of time and love, with memories being the only thing you get at the end. (...)I recorded it using analog tape and then running the tapes again, so it sounded old and re-recorded, playing with this feeling of remembrance and of lost time."